appiokstella/appiokstella/README.md

 ## REACH OUT

-I'm always open to connecting with you, whether you're a fellow student, a researcher, or someone building something interesting.
+I am always open to connecting with you, whether you're a fellow student, a researcher, or someone building something interesting.

 - **Email** — [appiokstella@gmail.com](mailto:appiokstella@gmail.com)
 ---